 3. Writing sample.
 Include a writing sample of at least five pages (double-spaced) from a History class showing original analysis and/or primary source research

 5. Formal recommendation.
 Sent separately by a member of the History department.

-Please email the first four items to firstname.lastname@example.org by February 25; direct your recommendation writer to email their letter separately.
+Please email the first four items to firstname.lastname@example.org by Friday, March 15 at 5pm; direct your recommendation writer to email their letter separately.
 The Honors Committee will evaluate the proposals and post the results before registration begins.
 All decisions of the Honors Committee are final.

 LATE APPLICATIONS WILL NOT BE CONSIDERED.

 The department will host a workshop in January (schedule to be determined by student interest) to help students form their thesis proposal and put together their application.